 Ending mental health stigma encourages people to reach out when they need it.
 Public health works with community partners to break down stigma and support and promote mental health for everyone.

-To learn more about why mental health matters in the 2025 Ontario election, visit:
+To learn more about why mental health matters in the 2025 federal election, visit:

 Housing